jessecordeiro/youtube-trending-videos-scraper/README.md

 ## Youtube Trending Videos Scraper

-This is a Python scraper for YouTube's trending feed of videos.
+This is a Python scraper for YouTube's feed of videos that are trending.

 ## Contents